Ann-Ling/snRNA-seq/02_Cross-species/02Data preprocessing.md

 result_df.to_csv("/home/liuhuiling/gene_protein/AM_Dros/AM_Dros gene result.csv", index=False)
 ```
 # Step 4
-1. For the *Drosophila melanogaster* dataset, we obtained the metadata and gene expression count matrices directly from the associated publication and performed minor formatting adjustments to prepare the data for downstream analysis.
+## For the *Drosophila melanogaster* dataset
+We obtained the metadata and gene expression count matrices directly from the associated publication and performed minor formatting adjustments to prepare the data for downstream analysis.
-Gene expression count matrices
+### Gene expression count matrices
 ```R
 #input count
 import pandas as pd